HassanSajjad-302/HMake/README.md

 Sample Output: `ABEDCF`

-C is explicitly named, so it’s included.
+C is explicitly named, so it’s included with other targets.

 5.

+Run hbuild in the A/C directory, `hbuild .`:

+Sample Output: `AEC`

+A is the parent directory, C is explicitly named,
+E is the dependency of C.
+B, D and F are sibling targets.

+6.

 Run hbuild in A with C, `hbuild C`:

 Sample Output: `AEBC`

 C is explicitly named.
-E is included as a dependency of C.
+E is included as a dependency of C even though it is a sibling directory.

-6.
+7.

 Run hbuild in A with C and ../d, `hbuild C ../D`: